 What is granulomatous cheilitis?

 Granulomatous cheilitis refers to an uncommon condition in which there is lumpy swelling of the lips.
-It is also known as cheilitis granulomatosa.
+It is also known as cheilitis granulomatosa and is part of the spectrum of orofacial granulomatosis.
 There are many different causes, such as allergy, Crohn disease, sarcoidosis and orofacial granulomatosis.
 Rare causes are infections, cancers and genetic disorders.

 Miescher-Melkersson-Rosenthal syndrome refers to recurrent chronic (long lasting) swelling and enlargement of one or both lips.
 Facial palsy (muscle weakness) and fissuring of the tongue may also occur.
 There is no known cause for this syndrome but genetics may have a role to play as members of a single family have been affected.